 Animals love fruits as much as humans do.
 Cranberries have been a crowd favorite for a long time now.
-These pulpy friends both make the best flavors and give lots of good stuff to your bodies too.
+Cranberries are not only flavorful but also provide numerous health benefits.
 While they offer good effects to human nutrition, some may wonder, can chickens eat cranberries?

 This article will cover